 - Price moves beneath the Red or Green cloud.

 - Cloud turns from green to red (possibly a new bearish trend forming!)

 - Price Moves below Base Line or Kijun-sen Line

 - Conversion Line moves below Base Line (TK crossover to the downside)

-How Do I Trade With Ichimoku Cloud Trading System?
+How Do I Trade With the Ichimoku Cloud Trading System?

-- Traders keep an eye on whether price is above, below, or inside the Kumo cloud
+- Identify whether the price is above, below, or inside the Kumo cloud

-- Keep a close eye at the Tenkan-sen or conversion line and Kijun-sen base lines location.
+- Watch the Tenkan-sen or conversion line and Kijun-sen base lines location.